TheThingsNetwork/docs/_content/network/account/api.md

     - token (object) (optional) A token the gateway can use to authenticate itself to components of the network.
       - expires_in (integer) The number of seconds before the token expires.
       - access_token (string) The signed JWT that can be used to authenticate.
+    - router (object) The router the gateway should talk to.
+      - id (string) The id of the router.
+      - address (string, url) The gRPC address of the router the gateway will talk to.
+      - mqtt_address (string, url) The MQTT address of the router the gateway will talk to.
+    - fallback_routers (array) (optional) List of fallback routers that the gateway should attempt to connect to when the primary one is down.
+      - (object)
+        - id (string) The id of the router.
+        - address (string, url) The gRPC address of the router the gateway will talk to.
+        - mqtt_address (string, url) The MQTT address of the router the gateway will talk to.

 ### POST /gateways